Copywriting basics: How to boost conversions

 Use numbers

 Numbers are very popular in headlines and titles at the moment.
 They make the headline extremely concise and convey the added value very precisely and unmistakably.
-Example: "7 quick tips and tricks to optimize the conversion rate".
+Example: “7 quick tips and tricks to optimise the conversion rate”.

 Make a promise